 What is the best toothpaste for 2-year-olds?

 All toothpastes for young children will have gentle ingredients and a gentle flavor.
-Our favorites include Tom's natural toothpaste for toddlers and babies, Weleda fluoride-free toothpaste for babies, and Radius, which makes some of the best organic baby toothpaste.
+Some good options include Dr. Brite's line of natural toothpastes for toddlers and babies.
+Weleda also makes a fluoride-free toothpaste for babies, and Radius, makes some of the best organic baby toothpaste.

 Even though none of these kids' natural toothpaste options contain fluoride, many dentists don't recommend baby toothpaste without fluoride, because fluoride is so good for your teeth.
 As long as you only use only a tiny, rice-sized amount when brushing your child's teeth, it should be OK.
 But, there aren't many baby toothpastes available with fluoride, so you'd have to have a look at toothpaste for kids a bit older.